The Perfect 3 Day Taipei Itinerary

 A Creative Cultural Day

 You will spend your afternoon at two very different museums, the first being the Suho Paper Museum.
-This museum houses many paper artworks and exhibits on the history of paper-making.
+This museum houses paper artworks and exhibits on the history of paper-making.

 The next museum to visit is the Miniatures Museum of Taiwan.
 This museum showcases unique miniature designs, such as miniature houses and palaces, including a small Buckingham Palace.